 Mirador wouldn’t be possible without the support and advocacy of leaders at the institutions that committed staff time and invested resources in Mirador’s ongoing development.
 Many thanks to Ben Albritton, Tom Cramer, John Haeger, and Michael Keller at Stanford; Franziska Frey, Jeffrey Hamburger, and Jud Harward at Harvard, and Merv Richard and Alan Newman at the National Gallery of Art.

 The Mirador team would also like to acknowledge the contributions of Ian Gilman, the maintainer of OpenSeadragon.
-Not only is OpenSeadragon the core image viewing technology used by Mirador, but Ian made important enhancements to OpenSeadragon to support the IIIF specifications and other specialized functionality.
+Not only is OpenSeadragon the core image viewing technology used by Mirador, but Ian and his colleague Melinda Minch made important enhancements to OpenSeadragon to support the IIIF specifications and other specialized functionality.

-Mirador 2.0 has been a gratifying 16-month long collaboration.
+Mirador has been a gratifying and exciting collaboration that is growing and moving in exciting new directions.
 We are excited to expand the community of contributors in the next and future releases.